 "Where'd Van Gogh", a life-sized Arabian horse statue, was sponsored by the Epilepsy Foundation.
 The connection to epilepsy is reflected in the design.
 Because Vincent Van Gogh reportedly had epilepsy, Jewel referenced two of his paintings, “Starry Night” and “Road with Cypress and Star”, as well as his famous irises.
 The focus of the Epilepsy Foundation by the World Health Organization (W.H.O.) was “Out of the Darkness”.
 The design of ‘night’ and ‘day’ transitioned from one side of the horse to the other – reflecting the W.H.O. focus.

 The horse took 90 hours to paint and Jewel estimated she spoke with hundreds of people within that time.
 The Epilepsy Foundation provided literature and resources to those interested in the project and Jewel described her experience with her epilepsy.
 "Where'd Van Gogh" was displayed at the National Epilepsy Foundation Conference, with special honors onstage.
-"Where'd Van Gogh" traveled throughout Arizona for five years.
+"Where'd Van Gogh" traveled throughout Arizona for display at galleries, resorts and art festivals for five years.

 He was even transformed into a Unicorn for a special art event "Unicorn Art Mix Exhibition" (Click on the Unicorn Art-Mix link to take you to the selection within "Non-Profit") with the addition of a narwhal horn (not real) painted in black with black glitter.